 It is hard to write that everyday life is returning to normal; what is normal these days?
 Nothing will be the same pre-COVID-19; we shop differently now than we used to.

-Our clothing clients tell us that in-store visits are coming back, and their online sales remain pretty strong.
-Shopping for clothes makes sense now since most of us we’re not getting out, visiting venues, traveling, etc. Not to mention some of our clothes don’t fit quite right now.
+Our clothing clients tell us that in-store visits are returning, and their online sales remain pretty strong.
+Shopping for clothes makes sense now since most of us are not going out, visiting venues, traveling, etc. Not to mention some of our clothes don’t fit quite right now.

 As for myself, I continue to shop online, but I will visit my local small business for things I need.
 Supporting them is important to me.